 1. Credit Scores

 If you want to take out a business loan, you must have a solid credit score.
-First, they are going to take a look at your credit score.
+First, a lender analyzes your personal credit score.
 Then, they might also look at your business credit score if you have one.

 Generally, credit scores range from 300 to 850.
-The higher your credit score is, the better the applicant you will be.
+The higher your credit score is, the more suitable you’ll be as an applicant.
 There are plenty of ways you can improve your credit score.
 You should pay all your bills on time, keep lengthy lines of credit to lengthen your history, and dispute any inaccuracies on your credit report as soon as possible.

 2. Your Annual Revenue

-Most lenders will require you to have some revenue stream before they provide you with a business loan.
-Every loan will have different minimums you must meet regarding annual revenue, so you must think carefully about which lender is best for you.
+Most lenders will require you to have some revenue stream before providing you with a business loan.
+Every loan will have different minimums you must meet regarding annual revenue, so you must consider which lender is best for you.

 3. The Years You Have Been in Business